JyothiKoushikP/Fetch_SRE_TakeHome/README.md

 Each time the program finishes testing all the endpoints in the configuration file, log the availability percentage of each URL domain over the lifetime of the program to the console.
 Availability percentage is defined as:
-100 * (number of HTTP requests that had an outcome of UP / number of HTTP requests)
+100 * (number of HTTP requests that had an outcome of UP/number of HTTP requests)

-User presses CTRL+C and the program exits.
+The user presses CTRL+C and the program exits.
 Note that when logging the availability percentage for each domain, the program should round floating-point availability percentages to the nearest whole percentage.